 Kids of every age can play a role in the kitchen.

 I acknowledge by requesting this info, I'll be added to Cook Smarts' newsletter list.
 I can unsubscribe at any time.

+We all want our kids to be proteges, so think about adding simple math into your cooking routine with the kids.
 As previously mentioned, fruits and veggies are a great way to teach counting but we can do even more.
-Measuring cups and spoons provide good tools for lessons on fractions.
+Measuring cups and spoons provide great tools for hands-on fraction lessons like these:

 Use pre-measured ingredients to help count 1 cup or 16 tablespoons (and teach them they’re the same amounts!).
 This is perfect for younger kids, who can find out what 1/4 cup of panko or 1/2 tablespoon of soy sauce means.

 Measure and weigh ingredients